-How Much Does MCAT Cost?
+How Much Does the MCAT Cost?
 The REAL Costs Analyzed

-As anyone can tell you, medical school is expensive.
+Ask any doctor, and they’ll tell you medical school will cost you.
 But first, you need to get there.
 Along with the hundreds of thousands of dollars you’ll (hopefully) spend on your medical school tuition, applying to medical school also costs you, and one of those costs is taking the MCAT.
-So, how much does MCAT cost?
+So, how much does the MCAT cost?

 In this post, we’ll break down the cost of registering for the MCAT, as well as the additional costs, both financial and mental, associated with studying and preparing for this monumental test.